 Checking Out Online Services: The Pro’s and Con’s

 Short of that, there are online services as well.
 Some make you pay and you don’t know if you’ll get a qualified person.
 Some pre-screen for you and just send one out on the night in question—you don’t get the chance to interview them first.
 Some do let you do your own screening as well.
 Then, too, there are respite care agencies nation-wide.
 These can be more expensive but they are qualified to deal with many medical and psychological issues that your child may have.
-To find a local agency near you, you can check out this website.
-It is a respite care agency locator and there are various options for search.
+To find a local agency near you, check out the ARCH (Access to Respite Care and Help) Respite Locator.
 Some of the respite care agencies offer special programs to help parents cover the cost of services partially or fully.
 This is the option we are currently looking into for ourselves.

 While our four-day weekend encompassed Jerry’s 60th birthday and Mother’s Day, it was not as relaxing as it sounds.
 All four of us were crammed into the same room and the boys got bored easily.
 Thomas wanted to walk around the hotel’s floors because they were all balconies overlooking the interior lobby, in a circular pattern.
 Brandon wanted to go work out in the fitness room for hours at a time.
 Thomas wanted to keep buying snack food out of the vending machine and got really upset that it was so empty and “nothing good” was left.
 Brandon kept yelling at me and his father with this attitude, for no apparent reason.
 It would’ve been nice to just “get away” without them for awhile.
 I love them but I need a break!
 How about you?